alandefreitas/find_package_online/README.md

 ## Writing your own modules

-If neither `find_package` nor `find_package_online` can find your package, you might need to write a new `FindPackage.cmake` file.

-Writing new modules is very simples.
+If neither `find_package` nor `find_package_online` have a proper Find module, you might need to write a new `FindPackage.cmake` file.
+Writing new modules is very simple.
 You can use one of the files in the folder [`Modules`](https://github.com/alandefreitas/find_package_online/Modules/) as reference.

-If you need to write a new module, please consider sharing so we can keep this community growing and someone else doesn't have to go thought that again.
+* **If you need to write a new module, please consider sharing so we can keep this community growing and someone else doesn't have to go thought that again.**

 ### Find module